 Welcome to Aireys Inlet

-The lighthouse is open to the public for tours and a discovery trail in the surrounding area offers insight into the history of the area as well as glorious views of the Eagle Rock Marine Sanctuary.
+The Split Point Lighthouse is open to the public for tours and a discovery trail in the surrounding area offers insight into the history of the area as well as glorious views of the Eagle Rock Marine Sanctuary.
 There are spectacular trails through the Great Otway National Park for walking or riding and the local creeks and beaches are great for fishing.